3DCloud/Server/README.md

 ### Prerequisites
 This project currently uses Ruby 3.0.2.
 We recommend installing it using [rbenv](https://github.com/rbenv/rbenv) and [ruby-build](https://github.com/rbenv/ruby-build).
 If you are on Windows, we recommend using Windows Subsystem for Linux 2 (WSL2) instead of trying to run Ruby natively since it's a bit messy.
 You can check which version of Ruby is currently configured by running `ruby -v`.

 You must also install [PostgreSQL](https://www.postgresql.org/download/).
+This project is currently ran and tested agains version 14.

 ### Getting Started
 Once you have Ruby installed, run the following commands inside the checked out repo: